The Transfer Performance of Economic Models: Beyond Exchangeability

 \end{definition}

-Many decision rules will not be comparable under either of these definitions, but both of these orders do have bite in our application.
-The even stronger requirement that $\overline{e}_{1,\tau}^{\bM,\omega} \leq \underline{e}_{2,\tau}^{\bM,\omega}$, i.e., that the upper bound of $\rho_1$'s forecast interval is smaller than the lower bound of $\rho_2$'s forecast interval, is likely too stringent to be useful in practice.\footnote{This stronger order has bite only when the transfer error for $\rho_1$ across ``the most dissimilar" training and testing domains is lower than the transfer error for $\rho_2$ for ``the most similar" training and testing domains, which seems unlikely.}
+Many decision rules will not be comparable under either of these definitions, but we show they are empirically relevant in our application.
+The even stronger requirement that $\overline{e}_{1,\tau}^{\bM,\omega} \leq \underline{e}_{2,\tau}^{\bM,\omega}$, i.e., that the upper bound of model 1's forecast interval is smaller than the lower bound of model 2's forecast interval, is likely too stringent to be useful in practice.\footnote{This stronger order has bite only when the transfer error for model 1 across ``the most dissimilar" training and testing domains is lower than the transfer error for model 2 for ``the most similar" training and testing domains.}